flancia-coop/doc.anagora.org/social-coop-oc.md

      - Dan: like how things have worked so far overall; one topic from the TWG that could be brought in has to do with our hosting providers.
          - Most of the user facing stuff we have is Hetzner, which is a German provider which 1. is not a cooperative and 2. has some potentially (eventually) problematic ToS
          - We've been experimenting with a secondary provider which is more expensive but cooperative...
 BUT also in the US.
-     - Flan: happy with the related to the previous,
+     - Flan: happy with the current way of doing things but related to the previous, we could imagine framing some decisions as a 'fork in the road/key budget decision' where the community could actively choose one budget direction over another.
+     - Eduardo: +1 on discussing the hosting question further as this might be an existential risk (given how it interacts with e.g. jurisdiction).
+We should prioritize exploring that.
+     -

 ### offboarding thankyous